Where Are Boneless Lemon Pepper Wings Seasoned

 Deep‑Frying (350°F/175°C) Ultra‑crisp, melt‑in‑your‑mouth Instant sealing of exterior locks in juices; intense flavor from oil Highest calorie count, but unmatched crunch

 Tip: If you opt for baking or air‑frying, finish the wings with a quick 2‑minute blast under the broiler or at the highest air‑fry setting.
-This final surge of heat maximizes the crust without overcooking the meat That alone is useful..
+This final surge of heat maximizes the crust without overcooking the meat It's one of those things that adds up.
+Surprisingly effective..

 Enhancing the Finish